-PHS 111.
-PHYSICAL SCIENCE I (5 credits)
+PHS 111-112.
+PHYSICAL SCIENCE I-II (5 credits each) PREREQUISITE: Suitable mathematics placement score for both courses.

-PREREQUISITE: Suitable mathematics placement score.
-This course provides the nontechnical student with an introduction to the basic principles of astronomy, geology, and meteorology.
-Laboratory is required.
+This course series provides the nontechnical student with an introduction to the basic principles of astronomy, geology, and meteorology in the first course and provides an introduction to the basic principles of physics and chemistry in the second course.
+Laboratory is required for both courses.